nascho/hackney-wordle/README.md

 This repository is for my application to Hackney Council as a Software / Cloud Developer.
 The site been deployed to an S3 Bucket via AWS, by clicking the link provided you will be forwarded to the site [Hackney Wordle App](http://hackney-wordle.s3-website.eu-west-2.amazonaws.com "Go to Wordle Application").

+[Hackney Wordle App](http://hackney-wordle.s3-website.eu-west-2.amazonaws.com "Go to Wordle Application") (opens in a new tab)

 If your browser blocks access please click the following: [Wordle App - alternative path]( https://hackney-wordle.s3.eu-west-2.amazonaws.com/index.html).